 If you have questions about your insurance policy or claim, speak to your insurer first.

-You can also phone the Insurance Council of Australia's hotline on 1300 728 228 or refer to the ICA Insurance Claims and Disasters factsheet for further information.
+Visit the Insurance Council of Australia website or refer to the help in disasters page for further information.
 Visit the Understand Insurance website for tips and hints about recovering from a disaster.

 Make a complaint

 If you’re unhappy with the processing or outcome of your insurance claim you should make a formal complaint to your insurer.